 In 2019, Mr. Correa was recognized as the “Best Tax Rising Star in Latin America” by Euromoney Legal Group, the first Mexican lawyer to be so recognized.
 Since 2017, International Tax Review has named him one of Mexico’s “Indirect Tax Leaders”.
 In 2015, Mr. Correa was awarded the Generación Anáhuac medal by Universidad Anáhuac Mayab.
 And in 2014, he was featured in the “30 promises in their 30s” ranking of CNN Expansión.

-Mr. Correa is the author of several publications on tax issues, including (with Michael N. Kandev and John J. Lennard) Convenio de doble imposición México-Canadá, (with Jonathan Schwarz) Convenio de doble imposición México-Reino Unido, published by Thomson Reuters in 2020, and (with Gerardo Farías) Fibras inmobiliarias, to be published by Thomson Reuters in 2021.
+Mr. Correa is the author of several publications on tax issues, including (with Michael N. Kandev and John J. Lennard) Convenio de doble imposición México-Canadá, (with Jonathan Schwarz) Convenio de doble imposición México-Reino Unido, and (with Gerardo Farías) Fibras inmobiliarias, both published by Thomson Reuters.

 Mr. Correa is a member of the International Bar Association, the International Fiscal Association, and the Business Advisory Group on FATCA & CRS of Business at OECD.

 Mr. Correa obtained his law degree (JD) from Universidad Anáhuac Mayab and his master’s degree in Tax Law from Universidad Panamericana, both with honors.

 Mr. Correa worked for ten years at the Ministry of Finance and Public Credit, where he held various positions including Assistant Deputy Commissioner (Oil & Gas), Assistant Deputy Commissioner (International Tax Legal Affairs), and Competent Authority for tax treaty interpretation.
 In 2013-2014, he was a Consultant in the Paris headquarters of the OECD, where he served as the principal draftsperson of the Common Reporting Standard (CRS).